Smokeasy

 Smokeasy (also spelled smoke-easy or smokeeasy) is a term which came briefly into use in the wake of government-imposed smoking bans in businesses.
 It refers to bars and other venues that encourage evasion of the ban.
 The term has also been used to describe locations and events promoted by tobacco companies to avoid or evade bans on smoking.
 The word was added to the New Oxford American Dictionary in 2005, although it was used as early as 1978.
 It is a portmanteau of smoking and speakeasy.
 As smoking bans have become generally accepted, the term has fallen into disuse.

-High levels of compliance with smoke-free laws have been reported in most jurisdictions including New York, Ireland, Italy and Scotland.
-Poor compliance was reported in Calcutta.

 Tobacco companies and smokeasies

 Tobacco companies have used a variety of tactics to encourage the sale and consumption of cigarettes in the presence of smoking bans, and the term smokeasy has commonly been used to describe events and establishments of this kind.
 Imperial Tobacco hires public venues to promote its Peter Stuyvesant brand.
-In Chicago, RJ Reynolds established an "upscale smoking lounge" serving alcohol and food, but classified as a retail tobacco store.
+In Chicago, RJ Reynolds established an "upscale smoking lounge" serving alcoholic beverages and food, but classified as a retail tobacco store.